vpullakhandam/Data_Analysis/Tableau/Unhealthy_Machines_Daikibo/readme.md

 ### Tableau

 This is the Tableau Dashboard that I have created using the data.
-Look at the Dashboard here [Dashboard](https://public.tableau.com/app/profile/vaishnavi.pullakhandam/viz/AirbnbListingsandRevenueAnalysisDashboard/Airbnb_Data_Dashboard)
+Look at the Dashboard here [Dashboard]()

 ### Conclusion

-This dashboard helps identify trends in pricing and revenue across different neighborhoods and property sizes, providing a strategic tool for Airbnb property investments.